 Lead scoring allows sales reps to focus on their best opportunities first so that hot leads don’t have a chance to cool down before they speak to a rep. When sales reps can spend more time with their best leads, they can make better use of their time and close more deals.

-Once leads have been reviewed, they’ll need to be assigned to a sales rep. Some companies automate this process, but if you don’t have the right tools, you’ll need to figure out how sales reps will receive their leads.
+Once leads have been reviewed, they’ll need to be assigned to a sales rep. This process is also known as lead distribution.
+Some companies automate this process, but if you don’t have the right tools, you’ll need to figure out how sales reps will receive their leads.
 Some companies will put reps in charge of different products, while others will assign leads based on rotation.

 Regardless of where a lead stands in the sales cycle, all leads should receive some form of follow up after entering your sales funnel.
 Good follow up practices is essential to sales, as the sales reps that prioritize multiple follow-ups tend to see the most sales.
 Studies show that the majority of salespeople stop reaching out after the first follow up message, but it usually takes five or more attempts before a sale is made.